DEMYSTIFYING DATA DEDUPLICATION

-1. INTEGRATION WITH CURRENT ENVIRONMENT
+1. COMPATIBILITY WITH CURRENT ENVIRONMENT

 2. IMPACT OF DEDUPLICATION ON BACKUP AND RESTORE PERFORMANCE

-5. HIGHLY AVAILABLE DEDUPLICATION REPOSITORY
+5. HIGHLY AVAILABILITY

 A robust deduplication solution will include mirroring to protect against local storage failure as well as replication to protect against disaster.
 The solution should have failover capabilities in the event of a node failure.
 Even if multiple nodes in a cluster fail, the company must be able to continue to recover its data and maintain ongoing business operations.

-6. EFFICIENCY AND EFFECTIVENESS
+6. EFFICIENCY AND EFFICACY

-Larger chunks of data can be processed at a faster rate, but less duplication is detected.
+Larger chunks of data can be processed at a faster rate, but at lower rates of duplication and data reduction.
 It is easier to detect more duplication in smaller chunks, but the overhead to scan the data is higher.
 Some solutions even adjust chunk size based on information gleaned from the data formats.
-The combination of these techniques can lead to a 30 to 40% increase in the amount of duplicate data detected.
-This can have a major impact on the cost-effectiveness of the deduplication solution.
+The right combination of these techniques can lead to a 30 to 40% increase in the amount of duplicate data detected and deliver significant storage savings.

 SUMMARY: FOCUS ON THE TOTAL SOLUTION

-Copyright © 2019 FalconStor Software.
+Copyright © 2021 FalconStor Software.
 All Rights Reserved.

 FalconStor® is a registered trademark of FalconStor Software, Inc. in the United States and other countries.